factorial-io/twenty-crm-php-client/docs/dynamic-entity-system-prd.md

 **Last Updated:** 2025-10-11
 **Current Branch:** `refactor/make-it-dynamic`
-**Overall Status:** Phase 3 Complete ✅ | Phase 4+ Pending 🔄
+**Overall Status:** Phase 4 Complete ✅ | Phase 5+ Pending 🔄

 ### Summary

-Phases 1, 2, and 3 have been successfully completed.
-The dynamic entity system is fully functional with code generation capabilities.
-Users can now generate typed entity classes from their Twenty CRM metadata with full IDE autocomplete support.
+Phases 1, 2, 3, and 4 have been successfully completed.
+The dynamic entity system is fully functional with code generation for entities, services, and collections.
+Complex field handling with automatic transformation is working.
+Users can now generate complete typed service classes from their Twenty CRM metadata with full IDE autocomplete support and proper collection types (PhoneCollection, LinkCollection, Name, Address).
 The system works with ANY Twenty instance, including custom entities like Campaign.

 ### ✅ Phase 1: Foundation (COMPLETED)